-The NEPCon generic standards are based directly on the global FSC Principles and Criteria for Forest Stewardship (FSC-STD-01-001).
-They include specific generic indicators for each criterion to create a global NEPCon standard.

-These indicators are the starting point from which region-specific "NEPCon Interim Standards" are developed for use in the forest by auditors who evaluate the sustainability of forest management practices and impacts of candidate FMEs.
+The NEPCon standards are based directly on the FSC Principles and Criteria for Forest Stewardship (FSC-STD-01-001) and include specific generic indicators for each criterion to create a global NEPCon standard.
+These indicators are the starting point from which region-specific "NEPCon Interim Standards" are developed for use in the forest by forest auditors to evaluate the sustainability of forest management practices and impacts of candidate FME.